 - provide a case for the proposed charge to be approved.

 Faculties and divisions are required to complete a standard proforma template when a new user charge is proposed.
 The template, when completed, should contain information relating to the scope and pricing structure of the charge.
 In addition, staff contact information should also be included in the template, so that an organisational area can be readily contacted if further clarification or information is required.
-The user charging proforma template is available on the Finance and Resource Planning website.
+The user charging proforma template is available on the Digital Workplace.

 Each good or service is to be priced according to one of the following calculation methods:

 |Charge Calculation Method||Actual item cost||Other Direct Costs||Indirect Costs||Profit Margin|